cristianocapone/biodreaming/README.md

 # Towards biologically plausible Dreaming and Planning
-This repository is the official implementation of *Biologically Plausible Model-Based Reinforcement Learning in Recurrent Spiking Networks*.
+This repository is the official implementation of *Towards biologically plausible Dreaming and Planning in recurrent spiking networks*.

 #### 1. Specification of dependencies